 Sitting at the end of strands of DNA, telomeres play a crucial role in cellular aging.
 Like the protective caps on shoelaces, telomeres safeguard our DNA from damages during cell division.
 Unfortunately, these caps shorten and fray as the cell ages, and our cells inevitably become frail and die.

 But researchers from Harvard University found small molecules that can restore the activity of telomerase, a telomere-lengthening enzyme, to rescue telomere length.
-The new study, published in Cell Stem Cell on April 21, may pave the way to treatments for illnesses ranging from rare telomere diseases to aging.
+The study published in Cell Stem Cell may pave the way to treatments for illnesses ranging from rare telomere diseases to aging.

 Sifting through over 100,000 small molecules, the researchers identified one novel compound — BCH001 — that appeared to significantly reverse the cellular aging process in cells with dyskeratosis congenita.
 Dyskeratosis congenita is a rare genetic disease known as short telomere disease.
 It disrupts the formation and function of telomerase, an enzyme critical for the integrity of telomeres, resulting in prematurely aged cells.